Community Fibre Broadband Review (Updated June 2026)

 -

-CGNAT Community Fibre still uses CGNAT on packages up to and including 2.5Gbps, except 2.5Gbps Premium.
-Port forwarding is only available on the packages that come with a Public IP.
+CGNAT Community Fibre still uses CGNAT on packages up to and including 2.5Gbps, excluding 2.5Gbps Premium.
+If you need port forwarding, choose a package with a Public IP or add the Public IP option where available.

 The Infrastructure